What Are DISC Personality Styles? Each Style Listed & Explained

 DC – challenge, results, accuracy

-• Goals: Personal achievements, independence, accuracy, task orientation
+• Goals: Personal achievements, independence, accuracy, tasks

 • Fears: Failure to achieve goals, getting inconsistent results